michaeljsteel/NumBAT/docs/source/tutorial.rst

 Tutorial
 ***********

-This chapter provides a sequence of graded tutorials for learning |NUMBAT|, exploring its applications and validating it against literature results and analytic solutions where possible.
+This chapter provides a first set of graded examples/tutorials for learning |NUMBAT|
+and exploring its applications.
 Before attempting your own calculations with
 |NUMBAT|, we strongly advise working through the sequence of tutorial exercises
 which are largely based on literature results.

-We will meet a significant number of |NUMBAT| functions in these tutorials, though certainly not all.
+We will meet a significant number of |NUMBAT| functions in these examples/tutorials, though certainly not all.
 The full Python interface is documented in the section :ref:`chap-pythonapi-label`.

-You may then choose to explore relevant examples drawn from a recent tutorial paper by Dr Mike Smith and colleagues, and a range of other literature studies,  which are provided in the following two chapters, :ref:`chap-josab-label` and :ref:`chap-literature-label`.
+You may then choose to explore relevant examples drawn from a recent tutorial paper by Dr Mike Smith and colleagues, and a range of other literature studies,  which are provided in the subsequent chapters, :ref:`chap-josab-label` and :ref:`chap-literature-label`.

+Those chapters include examples of validating |NUMBAT| against literature results and analytic solutions where possible.

 Some Key Symbols
 =====================